Garage Door Sizes

 Sectional Overhead Garage Doors

-Sectional Doors are ordered by the internal fixing frame opening dimensions as the doors are all fitted with a steel framework that installs directly to the brickwork.
-These refer to the dimensions inbetween the steel fixing frame, or ‘daylight opening’ as often used as an expression.
+Sectional Doors are typically ordered by the internal fixing frame opening dimensions (often referred to as the 'daylight opening').
+These doors are supplied complete with a steel framework that installs directly to the brickwork.

-These doors are usually installed behind the opening (inside the garage), which maximises the width for vehicle access etc. They require a larger amount of space for the horizontal guides as the door opens upwards and then slides back into the headroom and garage roof space (often the height of the door, plus at least 350mm).
+They are usually installed behind the opening (inside the garage), which completely hides the steel frame and maximises your drive-through width.
+They require a larger amount of tracking space as the door slides back across the garage ceiling (usually the height of the door, plus at least 350mm-750mm).

-Most sectional garage doors are ordered in either imperial or metric measurements, although quite often the imperial UK measurements are not quite the actual size of the door (but a near-order reference size).
-If your sizes are critical to the millimeter we suggest checking with us for the exact dimensions, or let us provide a drawing for you.
+If your sizes are critical to the millimeter, we highly suggest checking with us for the exact overall dimensions before ordering, or let us provide a technical drawing for you.

 Sections Survey form Find out more about measuring sectional garage doors measuring guide for sectional garage doors